Breast Needle Biopsy

-The skin over the area will be cleaned.
-A small needle will be inserted into the breast tissue.
-Fluid and/or tissue will be removed.
+The doctor will insert a small needle into the breast tissue.
+The needle will remove fluid and/or tissue.
 The needle may be removed and re-inserted more than one time.
-After this is done, the doctor will apply pressure to the area and cover the spot with a bandage.
+After this is done, the doctor will apply pressure to the area.
+A bandage will be placed over the site.

-An ultrasound device is used to locate the area where the biopsy needs to be taken.
-After the location is found, a small needle will be inserted in the breast tissue.
-Samples of fluid and/or tissue will be removed.
+An ultrasound device will find the site where the biopsy needs to be taken.
+After the site is found, a small needle will be inserted in the breast tissue.
+The needle will take samples of fluid and/or tissue.
 A bandage will be applied after the needle is removed.

-The doctor may have you lie down on your stomach or sit depending on the equipment being used.
-Mammogram or ultrasound images will be taken to locate the suspicious area.
-The doctor will make a tiny cut in your breast and insert a special probe.
-Using the probe, the doctor will remove several core samples of breast tissue from the area.
-After this is done, the area will be covered with a bandage.
+Mammogram or ultrasound images will be taken to find the correct site.
+The doctor will make a tiny cut in the breast and insert a special probe.
+Using the probe, the doctor will remove several core samples of breast tissue from the site.
+After this is done, the site will be covered with a bandage.

-In some instances, the suspicious area can only be seen using an MRI scan.
+Sometimes the site can only be seen with an MRI scan.
 Because of this, an MRI-guided breast biopsy may be needed.
 This procedure takes more time.
-Tell your doctor if you have a cardiac pacemaker.
-It may affect the procedure.

-There will be slight pain in your breast after the biopsy.
-Your doctor may prescribe pain medication.
+There will be slight pain in the breast after the biopsy.
+Pain medicine can help.